Ruben-PM/rsschool-cv/cv.md

 ## Summary
 ---
 > Rome wasn't built in a day, but they were laying bricks every hour.
 You don't have to build everything you want today, just lay a brick. - James Clear

+That above proverb reminds me that it is important to build knowledge consistently.
+That's why I am happy to join RS School.
+I hope here I can get guidance and mentor that/who tells me the mistake I made, so I can be a good web developer and contribute in tech industry soon.

 <!-- Last updated: October 2022 -->